-The total amount imputed as income to, or reimbursed by, the Specified Individual for each individual entertainment flight (not to exceed the entertainment expenses associated with the flight) is subtracted from the entertainment expenses associated with the flight to determine the amount disallowed.
+▶ The total amount imputed as income to, or reimbursed by, the Specified Individual for each individual entertainment flight (not to exceed the entertainment expenses associated with the flight) is subtracted from the entertainment expenses associated with the flight to determine the amount disallowed.

-Personal Use of Aircraft Record Keeping
+Record Keeping

-At Audit, IRS may assume ALL aircraft use is personal AND entertainment, unless taxpayer proves otherwise.
+► At Audit, IRS may assume ALL aircraft use is personal AND entertainment, unless taxpayer proves otherwise.